TAKI-KARTHIK/Project-Jarvis/README.md

 - **🗣️ Voice Commands: Control Jarvis using natural language voice commands.
 - **🤖 Task Automation: Automate repetitive tasks and streamline your workflow.
-- **🌐 Information Retrieval: Get real-time information like weather updates, news, and more
+- **🌐 Information Retrieval: Get real-time information like weather updates, news, and more.
 - **🔧 Customizable: Easily extend Jarvis's capabilities with custom plugins and modules.
 - **💻 Cross-Platform: Works on multiple operating systems including Windows, macOS, and Linux.